This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

 A slice of this gorgeous pumpkin seed bread is gorgeous with a simple spread of salted butter and it's also perfect for your morning toast, or for sandwiches.

-Here's how to make this lovely, simple pumpkin seed bread recipe.
+Here's how to make a lovely, simple pumpkin seed bread the entire family will love.

 Ingredients